microsoft/onnxscript/docs/rewriter/rewrite_patterns.md

 :lines: 84-87
 ```

-Now that the rewrite rule has been created,
+Now that the rewrite rule has been created, the next step is to apply these pattern-based rewrite rules.
+The `rewriter.rewrite` call consists of three main components:

-1. The user's model is converted into an intermediate IR representation.
-2. The rewrite rule is applied to the nodes in the graph.
-3. The intermediate IR with the replaced pattern nodes is converted back to an ONNX Model Proto.
-In order to do the steps mentioned above:
+1. `model` : The original model on which the pattern rewrite rules are to be applied.
+This is of type `onnx.ModelProto`.
+2. `function_rewrite_rules` : `(Optional)` This paramter is used to pass rewrite rules based on function names.
+Steps on how to use this parameter will be covered in a different tutorial.
+This parameter is of type `Sequence[type[FunctionRewriteRule]]`
+3. `pattern_rewrite_rules` : `(Optional)` This paramter is used to pass rewrite rules based on a provided replacement pattern.
+For the purpose of this tutorial, we will be using only this parameter in conjuction with `model`.
+This parameter is of type `Sequence[PatternRewriteRule]`.

+Note: `pattern_rewrite_rules` takes a sequence of `PatternRewriteRule` types, so if only a singular rewrite rule is to be passed, it needs to passed as part of a sequence.

+The snippet below below demonstrates how to use the `rewriter.rewrite` call for the rewrite rule created above:

 ```{literalinclude} examples/erfgelu.py
 :lines: 88-91